Faculty

 Foundation: Drawing I, II, III; Painting I, II; Color and Design I, II; Academic Affairs

-Laurie Fader studied art at the University of Cincinnati, has a Bachelors of Science degree from New York University, an Masters of Fine Art from Yale in Painting; she studied with Graham Nickson in the New York Studio School.
-She has completed artist-in-residencies and fellowships in France, Hungary and Haiti.
-She has taught studio art courses at the Maryland Institute College of Art, Villa Julie College, Goucher College, Pratt Institute, the Silvermine School of Art, Brandeis University and more.
-She has exhibited her work in over 30 galleries in New York, Connecticut, Maryland and France.
+Laurie Fader studied art at the University of Cincinnati, has a Bachelor of Science degree from New York University and an MFA from Yale in Painting; she studied with Graham Nickson in the New York Studio School.
+She has completed artist-in-residencies and fellowships in France, Hungary, Italy and Haiti.
+She has taught at the Maryland Institute College of Art, Stevenson College, Goucher College and the Pratt Institute.
+Her work has been shown in over 30 galleries in New York, Connecticut, Maryland and France.
 She is currently the Director of Academic Affairs at the Kentucky School of Art.

-Skylar Smith, MFA Chicago Art Institute; BFA Maryland Institute College of Art
+Skylar Smith, MFA School of the Art Institute of Chicago; BFA Maryland Institute College of Art

 Foundation: Drawing I, II, III; Painting I, II; Art History; Programming

 Skylar Smith has a Bachelors of Fine Art from Maryland Institute College of Art and a Masters of Fine Art from the School of the Art Institute of Chicago.
-She has exhibited her work regionally, and in Delhi and Rajasthan, India.
-She has completed artist-in-residencies in India and Peru.
-In addition to her work as a fine artist, she has worked as an art educator at The Living Classroom Foundation in Baltimore, MD, the Louisville Visual Art Association, and as a Artist-in-Residence at Colegio Trener, an elementary school in Lima, Peru.
-Smith has taught Drawing and 2D Design at the University of Louisville and Painting, 2D Design, Renaissance to Modern, and Art Introduction classes at the Jefferson Community and Technical College.
-In addition, she has taught college-level fine art and art history courses in three regional men’s prisons and one regional women’s prison.
-Skylar directs the ‘Sunday Series’, weekly life drawing and yoga classes at 21c Museum in Louisville, KY.
+She has exhibited her work regionally, and in Delhi and Partapur, India.
+She has completed artist residencies in India and Peru.
+In addition to her work as a fine artist, she has worked as an art educator at the Living Classroom Foundation in Baltimore, MD, the Louisville Visual Art Association in Louisville, KY, at Colegio Trener in Lima, Peru, and at Khayelitsha Township in Cape Town, South Africa.
+Smith has taught Drawing and 2D Design at the University of Louisville and Painting, 2D Design, and art history courses classes at the Jefferson Community and Technical College.
+In addition, she has taught college-level fine art and art history courses at regional men and women’s prisons.
 She is currently the Programming Director at the Kentucky School of Art.

 Aaron Lubrick, MFA Pennsylvania Academy of the Fine Arts; BFA Columbus College of Art & Design